Bicomplex Hardy Classes of Solutions to Higher-Order Vekua Equations: Bicomplex Vekua-Hardy Spaces

 With the definitions given above, we show that solutions to the $\bc$-Vekua equation are representable in three different forms.
 We first show that solutions of the $\bc$-Vekua equation have representations similar to those of solutions of the complex Vekua equation and use them to connect the bicomplex Vekua-Hardy spaces to the bicomplex holomorphic-Hardy spaces.
 The third representation is specific to solutions of the $\bc$-Vekua equation and inspired by a similar structure for $\bc$-holomorphic functions.

-The next proposition shows that solutions of the $\bc$-Vekua equation are representable by a ``representation of the second kind,'' see \cite{Vek} for the corresponding representation in the complex setting. \begin{prop} Every solution $w: D \to \bc$ of
+The next proposition shows that solutions of the $\bc$-Vekua equation are representable by a ``representation of the second kind,'' see \cite{Vek} for the corresponding representation in the complex setting. \begin{prop}[Proposition 11 \cite{FundBicomplex}, Proposition 13 \cite{BCBergman}, see also \cite{Hodge}] Every solution $w: D \to \bc$ of

 with $\dbar w \in L^1(D, \bc)$, is representable as

 where $\varphi \in \holb$. \end{prop}